 Murdoch University offers a portfolio pathway for admission to the Bachelor of Arts degrees in English and Creative Writing, and Theatre and Drama; Bachelor of Communication degrees in Journalism, and Strategic Communication; Bachelor of Creative Media degrees in Games Art and Design, Graphic Design, Photography, Screen Production, and Sound.
 Applicants must satisfy Murdoch's English requirement and should apply through TISC but submit your portfolio directly to Domestic Admissions at Murdoch University.
 Portfolios will be assessed by academic staff in the relevant discipline.
-For more information see https://portfolio.murdoch.edu.au/.
+For more information see Portfolio entry pathway | Murdoch University